 Credit: Ford Performance

-As for long term goals, Ford promises it would integrate 3D printing in many ways in the future, and potentially scaling additive manufacturing to be an integral manufacturing method.
+As for long-term goals, Ford promises it would integrate additive manufacturing in many ways in the future, and potentially scale AM to be an integral manufacturing strategy alongside traditional manufacturing methods.

-BMW has shown several success stories in implementing printed metal parts to their vehicles.
-For example, BMW chose to utilize 3D printing in the manufacturing of two parts of its i8 Roadster.
+For many years, BMW has shown several success stories in implementing printed metal parts in its vehicles.
+For example, BMW chose to utilize AM in the manufacturing of two parts of its i8 Roadster.
 One is the convertible’s roof bracket which has a unique complex shape that is very hard to produce using traditional methods.
-The second is its window guide rail that is produced in a capacity of approximately 100 units a day.
+The second is its window guide rail which is produced with a capacity of approximately 100 units a day.

 Credit: BMW Group

 Volkswagen has been using in-house 3D printing for several years, installing almost a hundred 3D printers in its factories to date.
-The main use of additive manufacturing technology at Volkswagen is for application like tooling, jigs & fixtures and prototyping.
-Almost all of its tooling production has been switched and is based today on 3D Printing, saving the company hundreds of thousands of dollars each year since.
+The main use of additive manufacturing technology at Volkswagen is for applications like tooling, jigs & fixtures, and prototyping.
+Almost all of its tooling production has been switched and is based today on AM, saving the company hundreds of thousands of dollars each year ever since.

-For 2020-2021, Volkswagen’s vision is industrializing additive manufacturing and making mass-production of fully safety-certified metal parts a reality.
-By partnering with HP, Volkswagen is the first automotive manufacturer using the “HP Metal Jet” latest technology, a technology that enables to produce components without needing to develop and manufacture other tools.
-This significantly speeds up processes and allows to manufacture large quantities in short time.
-Eventually, Volkswagen wishes to increase production volume up to 50,000 to 100,000 functional parts a year, and implement more and more vital 3D printed parts into its vehicles.
+For 2020-2021, Volkswagen’s vision is to industrialize AM and make mass production of fully safety-certified metal parts a reality.
+By partnering with HP, Volkswagen is the first automotive manufacturer to use the “HP Metal Jet” latest technology, a technology that enables the production of components without needing to develop and manufacture other tools.
+This significantly speeds up processes and allows to manufacture of large quantities in a short time.
+Eventually, Volkswagen wishes to increase production volume up to 50,000 to 100,000 functional parts a year and implement more and more vital additively manufactured parts into its vehicles.

-In this turning of the century, most automotive manufactures are not only investing significant efforts in trying to quantify the potential of additive manufacturing on the future production, but are already unlocking its benefits by shifting manufacturing of end-use parts to 3D printing.
+In this turning of the century, most automotive manufacturers are not only investing significant efforts in trying to quantify the potential of AM on future production but are already unlocking its benefits, such as lower costs and lead time, by shifting manufacturing of end-use parts to 3D printing.

-Indeed, we cannot state that 3D printing has made its way to being a legitimate method of manufacturing in every engineer’s toolbox, but we do see the automotive industry paving the way for adoption with other industries following closely.
+Indeed, we cannot state that AM has made its way to being a legitimate method of manufacturing in every engineer’s toolbox, but we do see the automotive industry becomes aware of the advantages of additive manufacturing, paving the way for adoption with other industries (like aerospace and machinery) following closely.